CGessinger/nextcloud-skyprint/README.md

 # SkyPrint

-This is a beta version of new and improved nextcloud printing app.
+This is the beta version of a new and improved nextcloud printing app.
 Please feel encouraged to report any bugs in the issues section of this repository.

 ![skyprint interface](screenshots/interface_v0_1_0.png)